OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Group-Object.md

 If you specify more than one property, `Group-Object` first groups them by the values of the first property, and then, within each property group, it groups by the value of the next property.

+Beginning in PowerShell 7, `Group-Object` can combine the **CaseSensitive** and **AsHashtable** parameters to create a case-sensitive hash table.
+The hash table keys use case-sensitive comparisons and output a **System.Collections.Hashtable** object.

 ## EXAMPLES

 ### Example 1: Group files by extension

-This example recursively gets the files under `$PSHOME` and groups them by file name extension.
+This example recursively gets the files under `$PSHOME` and groups them by filename extension.
 The output is sent to the `Sort-Object` cmdlet, which sorts them by the count files found for the given extension.
 The empty **Name** represents directories.